OREGON ASSISTANT MANAGER

 - Physically fit (must be able to lift 50 lbs)

-- Monthly cell phone reimbursement for 5 months
+- Monthly cell phone reimbursement for the term of the season

 - Friends + Family discounts on OARS trips

 This position is seasonal; approximately May 1 – September 30.

 The first season of employment is considered probationary.

 HOW TO APPLY

 Interested candidates may email a resume and cover letter detailing their interest in this position to: firstname.lastname@example.org with a subject line of “Oregon Assistant Manager .”
 No phone calls please.